 in treating breast disease and cancer surgeries.
 He possesses vast experience in thyroid and

 - Laparoscopic common bile duct surgery

 - Laparoscopic inguinal hernia repair

 The hole in the abdominal wall is closed with a surgical mesh.
-Laparoscopic surgery is most preferred over open surgery, as it causes less damage to the surrounding tissues.
-However, laparoscopic surgeries come with few limitations.
-When the intestine has moved into the scrotum only open surgery is advised.
-The most effective way to treat hernia is surgery (operation).
-Our surgeon at Yashoda Hospital and research centre will make several incisions in the abdomen to identify the sac containing the bulge.
+Laparoscopic surgery is preferred over open surgery as it causes less damage to the surrounding tissue.
+However, laparoscopic surgeries come with a few limitations.
+When the intestine has moved into the scrotum, only open surgery is advised.
+The most effective way to treat a hernia is surgery.
+Our surgeons at Yashoda Hospital & Research Centre will make several incisions in the abdomen to identify the sac containing the bulge.

 The surgeon then pushes the hernia back into position and strengthens the abdominal wall with stitches or a mesh.
 Hernias have a high rate of recurrence, and a surgical mesh can prevent a recurrence more effectively.
 In most cases, the patient can return home in a few hours after the surgery, and full recovery may take up to six weeks.